-How to Negotiate Salary and Improve Employee Compensation Conversations
+How to Negotiate Salary and Improve Compensation Conversations

-In addition to company transparency, HR teams can be a part of the solution to making compensation conversations more comfortable.
-They can play a vital part in preparing employees and managers for salary negotiations by helping set ground rules for these conversations and ensuring managers have the resources needed to conduct them.
+HR teams can be a part of the solution to making compensation conversations more comfortable.
+They can play a vital role in preparing employees and managers for salary negotiations by helping set ground rules for these conversations and ensuring managers have the resources needed to conduct them.

 Employee compensation is generally skill-based, competency-based, or performance-based.
 Your organization will need to establish which system is right for you: